Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Incorporating Silent Abandonment into a Queueing Model and Managerial Implications

-We propose the queueing model presented in Figure \ref{fig:QmSab} to capture the phenomenon of silent abandonment.
+We propose the queueing model presented in Figure \ref{fig:QmSab} to capture the phenomenon of Sab.
 We assume that the arrival rate is according to a Poisson process with rate $\lambda$.
 Customers entering the queue have finite patience that is exponentially distributed at rate $\theta$.
-The probability that an abandoning customer will indicate her abandonment is denoted by $q$.
+The probability that an abandoning customer will indicate their abandonment is denoted by $q$.
 Customers who don't provide that indication stay in the queue and are assigned to a service agent (when one becomes available).
 Queueing policy is first-come, first-served (FCFS).
-The company can provide service to $n$ customers in parallel; i.e., there are $n$ service slots of statistically identical agents.
-Service time is exponentially distributed with rate $\mu_{Sr}$ for served customers (i.e., those who belong to class $C_1$) and rate $\mu_{Sab}$ for Sab customers (i.e., those who belong to class $C_3$).
-This model is very similar to the Erlang-A (M/M/N+M) model, with the important difference that a customer that abandons the queue, but does not notify the system of her abandonment, is assumed by the system to be in the queue (e.g., the gray customer in Figure \ref{fig:QmSab}) and, when assigned to an agent, receives some service time, albeit at a different service rate.
-This enables us to capture the loss of capacity that results from Sab customers.
+The company can provide service to $n$ customers in parallel; that is, there are $n$ service slots of statistically identical agents.
+Service time is exponentially distributed with rate $\mu_{Sr}$ for served customers (those who belong to class $C_1$) and rate $\mu_{Sab}$ for Sab customers (those who belong to class $C_3$).
+This model is very similar to the Erlang-A (M/M/N+M) model, with the important difference that a customer that abandons the queue but does not notify the system of their abandonment is assumed to be in the queue (e.g., the gray customer in Figure \ref{fig:QmSab}) and, when assigned to an agent, receives some service time, albeit at a different service rate.
+This enables us to capture the loss of capacity resulting from Sab.

-To verify that this queueing model is of merit, we fit the model to the chat system dataset described in Section \ref{subsec:Chat}.
-The Erlang-A (M/M/N+M) model which takes into account Kab customers \citep{palm1957research,Mandelbaum2007} is used as a baseline.
-We then test new models by gradually adding features of silent abandonment.
-We consider the following five variants of fitting a queueing model to the chat dataset:
+To verify that this queueing model is of merit---it fits real data well and much better than classical models that ignore the Sab phenomena---we fit the model to the no-write-in-queue system dataset described in Section \ref{subsec:Chat}.
+The Erlang-A (M/M/N+M) model \citep{Mandelbaum2007} is used as a baseline (see Model (1) below).
+We compare the following four variants of fitting a queueing model to the no-write-in-queue data: